meilisearch/documentation/learn/core_concepts/indexes.md

 ## Swapping indexes

-Suppose you want to update your `movies` index in production as you changed the schema and settings.
+Suppose you want to update your `movies` index in production because you changed the schema or settings.
 The changes you made are in `movies_new`.
-To sync `movies_new` with Meilisearch in production, you will use index swapping without zero downtime.
-This means the new schema and settings from `movies_new` will be swapped with the schema and settings of `movies`.
+To sync `movies_new` with Meilisearch in production, you will use index swapping.
+This means that the schema, settings, and task history of  `movies` will be swapped with the schema, settings, and task history of `movies_new` without any downtime for the search clients.
+The task history of `enqueued` tasks is not modified.

+You can perform multiple swap operations using the [swap indexes endpoint](/reference/api/indexes.md#swap-indexes).